joezersk/aci-multipod/README.md

 <P>
 <B>UPDATE DEC 2016</B>
 <P>
 <I>I have updated my IPN config to use an optional (but recommended) vrf just for the multipod stuff.
 Please review the running config files in version 2 in this repo.
-Also note some PIM commands now moved to the dedeicated vrf context.</I>
+Also note some PIM commands now moved to the dedicated vrf context.</I>
 <P>
 <HR>
 <P>